-- 2.8.1 The following final examination(s) can be taken within the programme: - a.-the examination for the propaedeuse - b. the final examination for the bachelor's programme
+- 2.8.1 The following final examination(s) can be taken within the programme: - a. the final examination for the bachelor's programme

 If the programme has a propaedeutic examination, students may only sit the final examination for the programme once they have passed the propaedeutic examination.